-Windows allows users to share files between systems which are on the same network, even if they aren’t physically connected.
+Windows allows users to share files between systems that are on the same network, even if they aren’t physically connected.
 The folder administrator needs to allow access to the intended user and the Internet should be connected.
 However, users have reported that despite these conditions being fulfilled, they get the following error upon trying to access the shared driver:

-Error code: 0x80070035.
-The network path was not found
+Error code: 0x80070035, The network path was not found

 The cause is basically with the Firewall or anti-virus program, but we will troubleshoot every possibility in this guide.
 Proceed with the solutions as follows:

 - Verify that the drive is shared

 - Ping IP address of the targeted computer